matowens/ng-notify/README.md

     ngNotify.set('This notification is using our new type!', 'notice');

-To style your new type, pick a color you'd like to utilize and set it to the background of your new style.
+To style your new type, pick a color you'd like to use and set it to the background color of your new style.

     .my-notice-type
         background-color: #ABC123